wasimohamed2020/cmustudent-repository/final_project_WasiMohamed.md

 ## Project Structure:

 Storyboard:
 1. Explain why the intervention seemed necessary.
 The police substation was considered as a response to a community survey that stated public safety as a significant concern for the residents of the northside.
-I would include a visual representation of those survey results that highlights the community concern around public safety.
+74% of Northview Heights participants in the 2015 One Northside Community Census ranked safety as their top priority.
 I plan to include some images of Northview Heighs in this section.
-This will take 8 seconds with 2 seconds of think time.

 2. Explain how the Buhl Foundation and subsequently the city chose to invest in the implementation of the substation in Northview Heights based upon those results.
 I plan to include some images of the 'ribbon-cutting' of the substation and the mayor with the police chief.